Documentation

 • Usage statistics — Bugs Analyzed (all time), PRs Merged, API Calls this month

-• Subscription badge — Current plan (Free Trial / Pro / Super User)
+• Subscription badge — Current plan (Free Trial / Pro / Super User / Enterprise)

 • GitHub Marketplace status — Plan name, billing cycle, next billing date, pending plan changes